DevonMorris/zettelkasten/index.md

 spending time with my family and seeing the world through my kids' eyes.

 ## 🧠 I'm a thinker
-Here are posts in the form of a mini-blog.
+Here are a few of my latest posts in the form of a mini-blog.
 Basically this is a place for me to conjecture, rant, reflect, inspect and pontificate.
 [[z:zettels?tag=blog&timeline]]

+for my entire blog go to [[34bf05e7]]#

 ## 🎮 I'm a hobbyist
 Here are a few of my interests.
 I collect notes here as I learn more about these